Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Prenatal Multivitamin?

-If you are pregnant or trying to conceive, take a prenatal.
-This is one of the few supplements where the evidence is unambiguous and the professional consensus is universal, ACOG, WHO, and the U.S. Preventive Services Task Force all recommend it.
-Folate fortification alone has cut neural tube defect rates by 50-70%, making prenatal folate one of the highest-impact interventions in modern medicine.
-The only real question is which one to buy: prioritize formulas with methylfolate, at least 200-300 mg DHA, 27 mg iron (bisglycinate tolerates better than ferrous sulfate), iodine, and, if you can find it, meaningful choline.
+A prenatal is worth taking during pregnancy or while trying to conceive.
+This is one of the rare supplements where you do not have to weigh the evidence yourself, because it is not a close call: ACOG, WHO, and the U.S. Preventive Services Task Force all recommend it.
+The reason is folate (the natural form of the B vitamin; folic acid is the synthetic version added to food and most supplements).
+Folate fortification alone has cut rates of neural tube defects (serious malformations of the baby's brain and spine that form in the first weeks of pregnancy) by 50-70%.
+That makes prenatal folate one of the highest-impact interventions in modern medicine.
+So the real question is not whether to take one, it is which one to buy.
+Look for methylfolate (the pre-activated form your body can use straight away), at least 200-300 mg DHA, 27 mg iron (bisglycinate is gentler on your stomach than ferrous sulfate), iodine, and, if you can find it, a meaningful amount of choline.

-Beyond folate, DHA plays a critical role in fetal brain and eye development.
+After folate, the nutrient that earns its place is DHA, the omega-3 fat your baby uses to build their brain and eyes.
 Large reviews show that omega-3 supplementation during pregnancy modestly improves infant developmental outcomes and reduces the risk of preterm birth.
 Current guidelines recommend at least 200-300mg of DHA daily during pregnancy.

-Choline is increasingly recognized but still underconsumed.
-Research shows that higher maternal choline intake during the third trimester improves infant brain development.
-Despite this, most prenatal vitamins contain little to no choline, and dietary guidelines identify it as a nutrient of concern for pregnant women.
+Choline is the nutrient most people have never heard of and most prenatals quietly skip.
+Research shows that higher maternal choline intake in the third trimester improves infant brain development, yet most prenatal vitamins contain little to none, and dietary guidelines flag it as a nutrient pregnant women tend to fall short on.
+If your formula leaves it out, that is the gap to watch.

-Iron (27mg/day) is standard of care to prevent anemia linked to preterm birth and low birth weight.
-The form matters for tolerability - bisglycinate causes far less stomach upset than ferrous sulfate.
-Iodine (150-220mcg) and Vitamin D (600-4,000 IU) round out the critical nutrient panel for thyroid function and bone development.
+Iron (27mg/day) is standard of care to prevent the anemia linked to preterm birth and low birth weight.
+Here the form is mostly about how you feel: bisglycinate causes far less stomach upset than ferrous sulfate.
+Iodine (150-220mcg) and Vitamin D (600-4,000 IU) round out the panel, covering thyroid function and bone development.

 Does It Work?
 The Evidence